3XAY/3xay.github.io/README.md

 Fully open-source so you can see how it all works.
 Feel free to use this as a template for your own needs.

+(The testServer.bat file is for development use only, replace the Conda environment with yours and the path to the Mkdocs project with yours)